 Pain and cramping associated with endometriosis can be managed with nonsteroidal anti-inflammatory drugs (NSAIDs).
 You can buy these over-the-counter or your doctor can give you prescription-strength medications.

-Many women successfully treat endometriosis with birth control pills, GnRH agonists, and progestin medications.
+Many women successfully treat endometriosis with oral contraceptives, such as birth control pills, gonadotropin-releasing hormone agonists, and progestin medications.
 These treatments won’t cure endometriosis or remove the existing tissue, but it can reduce the growth of new tissue and prevent adhesions from forming.

 Women who are trying to get pregnant might elect to have their endometrial implants surgically treated.
 This can break up scarring and improve fertility.
 It can also reduce pain, but some women report that their pain has returned within a few years after the procedure.
 Combining surgery with hormone therapies seem to work best to combat both pain and fertility problems.